ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 WHERE teamid = 'GER'
 GROUP BY matchid, mdate

-SELECT DISTINCT mdate, team1,
-SUM(CASE WHEN teamid=team1 THEN 1 ELSE 0 END) score1,
-team2,
-SUM(CASE WHEN teamid=team2 THEN 1 ELSE 0 END) score2
+SELECT mdate, team1, SUM(CASE WHEN teamid = team1 THEN 1 ELSE 0 END) score1, team2, SUM(CASE WHEN teamid = team2 THEN 1 ELSE 0 END) score2
 FROM game
-LEFT JOIN goal ON game.id = goal.matchid
+LEFT JOIN goal ON (id=matchid)
-GROUP BY id, mdate, team1, team2
+GROUP BY mdate, team1, team2
-ORDER BY mdate, matchid, team1, team2
+ORDER BY mdate, team1, team2

 # More JOIN